Healthy Way Program

 The Healthy Way Program is not a diet or weight loss program.
 In society today, it is hard to escape images and discussions about weight and appearance.
 Our team is sensitive to the psychological harm, social stigma and prejudice many have experienced associated with body size or shape.
 This program fosters body positivity and mindfulness.
 We do not set a goal weight or body mass index (BMI).

-There are several factors that contribute to our body size.
+Several factors contribute to our body size.
 Weight is mostly determined by our family history or genetic susceptibility.
 There are also health conditions that cause weight gain, such as insulin resistance (e.g., pre-diabetes) and polycystic ovarian syndrome (PCOS).
 Additionally, certain beneficial medications may cause weight gain.

 Excess body fat causes changes in our body that may increase the risk of developing diabetes, inflammation, fatty liver disease, blood clots and can add to our risk of certain cancers.
 Other health-related effects include obstructive sleep apnea and poor mobility due to worsening osteoarthritis.
 Not everyone with excess body fat will develop a medical condition, but it is important to review your family history and consider your potential health risks.